INCARDINATION OF CLERGY

 9. In general, candidates for Holy Orders are expected to worship at a local Old-Catholic or Anglican parish for at least six months and serve the Mass for at least six months.

 10. At the discretion of the Archbishop, the clerical candidate (deacon or priest) may be required to be re-ordained "sub conditione" where there is any doubt concerning the Apostolic Succession of the respective Church or ordaining bishop prior to Incardination.

 11. In accordance with Canon law, all priests are required to have a Master's degree or equivalent in theology or divinity from a recognized seminary or university.

 12. The Code of Canon Law defines a clerical candidate for Incardination as a priest or deacon who was properly and canonically ordained to Holy Orders by a bishop in Apostolic Succession within a recognized and canonical Church, after a period of spiritual formation and education in philosophy and theology, resulting in a graduate degree in theology from a recognized seminary or university.
 In the instance of a cleric who was ordained under irregular circumstances, without proper formation and higher education, the candidate would be required to complete spiritual formation and the necessary higher education in the sacred sciences as a postulant, as directed by the Archbishop.

 INFORMATION FOR THE PSYCHOLOGICAL EVALUATION

-If you are a priest or a deacon, married or celibate, and wish to become Incardinated into the Prelature, please contact the Vicar for Clergy by filing out the contact form below.
+If you are a priest or a deacon, married or celibate, and wish to become Incardinated into the Prelature, please contact the Vicar General by filing out the contact form below.
 Thank you.